portworx/px-docs/maintain/monitoring/alerting.md

 docker run --restart=always --name grafana -d -p 3000:3000 grafana/grafana
 ```

-Login to this grafana at http://<IP_ADDRESS>:3000 in your browser.
+Login to this grafana at http://&lt;IP_ADDRESS&gt;:3000 in your browser.
 Default grafana login is admin/admin.

 Here, it will ask you to configure your datastore.
 We are going to be using prometheus that we configured earlier.
 To use the templates that are provided later, name your datastore 'prometheus'.

 In the screen below:
 1) Choose 'Prometheus' from the 'Type' dropdown.
 2) Name datastore 'prometheus'
-3) Add URL of your prometheus UI under Http settings -> Url
+3) Add URL of your prometheus UI under Http settings -&gt; Url

 Click on 'Save & Test'